 WhatsApp, the ubiquitous chat app, has been installed on over one billion smartphones.
-And it's always improving user experience, adding new features and becoming more secure.
+It's always improving user experience, adding new features and becoming more secure.
 What makes it number one?
 Everyone uses it, simple as that.
 If you already use WhatsApp, then you should check out our favorite WhatsApp tips and tricks.

 No messaging app comes close to the number of users WhatsApp has, but there are some great alternatives out there.
 Telegram is one of them.
-The free app has end-to-end encryption, does group chats and is a pioneer of chatbots.
-Unlike some other messengers, you can use it on multiple devices.
+The free app has end-to-end encryption, offers group chats and is a pioneer of chatbots.
+Unlike some other messengers, you can also use it on multiple devices.
 Read our full review of Telegram here.

 This keyboard is one of the best for fast, accurate typing.
 Once you use it for a couple of hours, you realize how useful some of the smaller details are.

 Be sure check out some of the extensions like invisible keyboard too — it works surprisingly well.
 Download it from the Play Store for free now.